 Personally, I like to serve the sauce on the side.

 Some recipes call for coating the wings with flour.
 I don’t coat the wings with flour.
 I just don’t think you need it.

 Wings can also be cooked in an air fryer.
 Toss the wings with the salt, paprika, and cayenne pepper.
-Preheat air-fryer to 400º and cook for 30 minutes, tossing 2-3 times during the cooking process.
+Drizzle with light olive oil.
+I just eyeball the olive oil part.

-When the wings are done, coat them with the hot sauce and butter mixture and cook for about 5 more minutes.
+When the wings are done, coat them with the hot sauce and butter mixture OR serve the hot sauce mixture on the side.

 I love this air fryer.